Mobility App

 Identifying the existing state of design

-• the marketing manager for persona creation, brand voicing & user behavior data,
+- the Marketing Manager - persona creation, brand voicing & user behavior data,

-• the customer service manager for insights into customer feedback channels and data &
+- the Customer Service Manager - insights into customer feedback channels and data &

 Creating empathy with Customer Service Experts